What's the link between lung conditions and mental health?

 Trying a new hobby, or learning something new, can boost your mood.
 It can give you something positive to focus on and take your mind off negative things you might be feeling.
 It can also be a great way to meet new people.

-A lot of people with lung conditions find that music helps them manage their physical and mental health.
+A lot of people with lung conditions find that making music and singing or playing an instrument helps them manage their physical and mental health.

 Why not try our music groups?